OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Add-Content.md

 ### -Filter

 Specifies a filter to qualify the **Path** parameter.
 The [FileSystem](../Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md) provider is the only installed PowerShell provider that supports the use of filters.
 You can find the syntax for the **FileSystem** filter language in [about_Wildcards](../Microsoft.PowerShell.Core/About/about_Wildcards.md).
-Filters are more efficient than other parameters, because the provider applies them when the cmdlet gets the objects rather than having PowerShell filter the objects after they are retrieved.
+Filters are more efficient than other parameters, because the provider applies them when the cmdlet gets the objects rather than having PowerShell filter the objects after they're retrieved.

 ```yaml
 Type: System.String